Abnormal psychology: Multiple causality

-The number of different theoretical perspectives in the field of psychological abnormality has made it difficult to properly explain psychopathology.
+The number of different theoretical perspectives in the field of psychological abnormality has made it difficult to explain psychopathology properly.
 The attempt to explain all mental disorders with the same theory leads to reductionism (explaining a disorder or other complex phenomena using only a single idea or perspective).
-Most mental disorders are composed of several factors, which is why one must take into account several theoretical perspectives, when attempting to diagnose or explain a particular behavioral abnormality or mental disorder.
+Most mental disorders are composed of several factors, which is why one must take into account several theoretical perspectives when attempting to diagnose or explain a particular behavioral abnormality or mental disorder.
 Explaining mental disorders with a combination of theoretical perspectives is known as multiple causality.

-The diathesis–stress model emphasizes the importance of applying multiple causality to psychopathology, by stressing that disorders are caused by both precipitating causes, and predisposing causes.
+The diathesis–stress model emphasizes the importance of applying multiple causality to psychopathology, by stressing that both precipitating causes and predisposing causes cause disorders.
 A precipitating cause is an immediate trigger that instigates a person's action or behavior.
 A predisposing cause is an underlying factor that interacts with the immediate factors to result in a disorder.
 Both causes play a key role in the development of a psychological disorder.
 For example, high neuroticism antedates most types of psychopathology.